Hiromi Oshima: Appearances

-Prior to her Playmate appearance, Oshima appeared in the music video for Nelly's "Shake Ya Tailfeather".
+Before her Playmate appearance, Oshima appeared in the music video for Nelly's single "Shake Ya Tailfeather".
 She also appeared in several episodes of The Girls Next Door reality show on the E! network.
-She was cast as herself in the 2008 motion picture The House Bunny, and was also in the 2009 motion picture Race To Witch Mountain.
-Oshima has also appeared in the television comedy series Community, the Beyoncé-Lady Gaga video for their single "Telephone", and in 2013, the comedy feature film Dealin' With Idiots and the 2015 motion picture The Wedding Ringer.
+She was cast as herself in the comedy movie The House Bunny (2008), and was also in the sci-fi movie Race to Witch Mountain (2009).
+Oshima has also appeared in the television sitcom Community, the Beyoncé-Lady Gaga music video for their single "Telephone", and in 2013, the comedy feature film Dealin' with Idiots and the romantic comedy The Wedding Ringer (2015).

 In 2011, Oshima was featured in a print ad/billboard advertising campaign for Virgin America.

-In 2017, she was featured in MGMT's music video for the song "Little Dark Age".
+In 2017, she was featured in the music video for the song "Little Dark Age" by the rock band MGMT.

 Personal life

-Oshima was born and raised in Tokyo, Japan, then later moved to the U.S. She has a degree in Communications and lived in Miami Beach, Florida, US prior to modeling for Playboy.
+Oshima was born and raised in Tokyo, Japan, then later moved to the United States.
+She has a degree in Communications and lived in Miami Beach, Florida, before to modeling for Playboy.
 She is in a relationship with the New Zealand singer-songwriter Connan Mockasin; the couple have one daughter.